Bankole2000/hubFindr/README.md

 * Many thanks to [@ireade](https://github.com/ireade) for this pretty cool challenge - and for the possibility of working with her and the team at buycoinsafrica.
 * Thanks to [@buycoinsafrica](https://github.com/buycoinsafrica) for the opportunity.
 It's been my dream to work remotely doing what I love (coding), and getting this job would literally be a dream come true for me.
 I would be deeply grateful for your kind consideration.
-* In the unfortunate (but understandable) outcome that I am not selected for the role, I would deeply appreciate any feedback on how to improve not only with regards to this project / job application, but also as a developer in general.
+* In the (_very_) unfortunate but understandable event that I am not selected for the role, I would deeply appreciate any feedback on how to improve not only with regards to this project / job application, but also as a developer in general.
 I would also appreciate consideration for any other roles that may be available, you may be aware of, or that you believe I would be suited for.
 * And if you reached this point, thank you so much for checking out **HubFindr**, and never forget how _awesome_ you are.
 I wish you luck on your journey, and please wish me success in my job search and software/dev career.
 Thanks for reading 😊.

 That being said